zyn99/zyn99.github.io/README.md

 To foreigner students

-You can find all available old version content in following, include vids and softwares.
+You can find all available old version contents for learning at here.
-Latest materials should be deployed to you at PC Lab, thus, to make sure your USB thumb disk is along with you.
+Latest materials should be deployed to your PC at Lab, thus, to make sure your USB thumb disk is along with you.
 Supplements include:

 1. power point files(PPT) / adobe PDF file
 2. videos of exercises on PC
 3. test papers for reference
-4. answers to questions of textbook’s chapters
+4. answers to textbook’s questions

-Take care of the copyright laws if your leave China with your PC that may installed specific softwares with “only for China” software license.
+Take care of the copyright laws if your leave China with your PC / USB disk that may installed specific softwares with “only for China” software license.

 Finally，I am 99% sure that you will encounter a Chinese test paper. （Unified requirements）